phase2/grunt-drupal-tasks/docs/10_BUILD.md

   built, the contents of src/profiles become part of Drupal's sites/all/modules/ directory (via symlink from profiles/ to each profile in src/profiles/).

-- Customize the Drush make file that is used at the start of the build process.
+- For Drupal 8.x projects, customize the `composer.json` file to add module dependencies.
+Patches can also be specified.

-  The example includes **project.make** but this file can be replaced or renamed with a setting change in Gruntconfig.json (see below).
+- For Drupal 7.x projects, customize the Drush make file that is used at the start of the build process.
+The example includes `project.make` but this file can be replaced or renamed with a setting change in Gruntconfig.json (see below).

 - Include any sites directories (like "default"), optionally with settings.php or other files, and if needed a multi-site sites.php in **src/sites/**.
 (The